Noise Levels in Downtown Appleton, Appleton, WI | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,011 Downtown Appleton residents, or 68.0%, live above that level.
 By land area, 71.7% of Downtown Appleton is above 55 dBA.

 Average noise levels for Downtown Appleton residents, grouped by direction from the center of Downtown Appleton.
-Northern Downtown Appleton carries the highest population-weighted average; Central Downtown Appleton carries the lowest.
-Just 56% of residents in Central Downtown Appleton live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Northern Downtown Appleton.
+The highest population-weighted average is in southern Downtown Appleton; the lowest is in eastern Downtown Appleton, where just 70% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Downtown Appleton